npm/policies/unpublish.md

 Additionally, if the entire package is deprecated, the package name will be dropped from our search results.

 Once deprecated, if you would also like for the package to be removed from your user profile, it can be [transferred](https://docs.npmjs.com/cli/owner) to our [@npm](https://www.npmjs.com/~npm) account.
-This can be achieved by utilizing the following from your command line:
+This can be achieved by using the following from your command line:

 - `npm owner add npm <package>`
 - `npm owner rm <your_username> <package>`